JadeCong/JadeCong.github.io/_projects/End-To-End-Teleoperation.md

 ---
 layout: project
-title: End-to-end Teleoperation
+title: End-to-End Teleoperation
-caption: End-to-end Teleoperation from far apart with low time delay
+caption: End-to-End Teleoperation from far apart with low time delay
 description: >
   The user can teleoperate slave robot(Frcobot FR5) using master robot(HFD-6) through public internet from far apart but with low time delay, and while sensing feedback force.
 # logo: